trustoverip/spec-up-t-website/docs/q-and-a.md

 To understand why more thoroughly: Spec-Up-T is team-work tooling based on NPM, git versioning and (automated) github deployment.
 Therefore participants incept and maintain local version of specifications on their computer, manage updates to and fro github.com and generate local test and finally production sites (github actions github.io site).
 With this type of creation and collegial management of versions and updates come commands on the command line.

+## What is the command for help?

-## npx Spec-Up-T --help gives all commands I can give?
+npx Spec-Up-T --help gives all commands I can give.

 Yes, in brief.
 The documentation of Spec-Up-T is available in its [Docusaurus site](https://blockchainbird.github.io/spec-up-t-website/)

+## Why does Spec-Up-T look so complicated?

-## Spec-Up was simple, Spec-Up-T looks complicated, why?
+Spec-Up was simple, Spec-Up-T looks complicated, why?

 Spec-Up is a subset of Spec-Up-T. The expansion "T" complicates the handling of term definitions, - references and external references (xrefs) of term in other repo's glossaries.
 ToIP added functionality as well: diff tooling, search bar, and navigation aids.